 Pondering G.K.'s Unconventional Way

 G.K.
 Chesterton is what you get when you combine a skilled journalist; an artful poet; a creative orator; a humble theologian; a philosopher who seeks truth; and an author who knows drama.
 G.K.
 Chesterton is a hybrid of many disciplines that have one thing in common, the artful use of words.
 He was like a surgeon with words.
-I suppose this is why we know him as “the Doctor of Common sense”, with his words, he had that ability to flip something upside down to turn it right side up.
+I suppose this is why we know him as “the Doctor of Common sense” - with his words, he had that ability to flip something upside down to turn it right side up.
 In so many ways, this inversion of writing is where he lived.
 He lived in that “tension of paradox” (to coin a phrase of Chesterton’s).

 Incidentally, it is to remember that the word paradox comes from a Greek word that means “contrary to expectation”, or “a statement that is seemingly absurd, yet really true.”
 Putting it another way, a paradoxical view is a way of seeing something by looking at it from an unconventional vantage point.

 As a Christian, Mr. Chesterton understood well that there was no greater arena for paradox than that of Christianity.
-In point of fact, the Christian genius is realized when we see God as the Great Paradox.
-The popular Fulton Sheen liked to speak of the paradox of God as God’s way of doing arithmetic: where loss becomes profit; weakness becomes strength; and death becomes life.
+In fact, the Christian genius is realized when we see God as the Great Paradox.
+The popular Fulton Sheen liked to speak of the paradox of God as God’s way of doing arithmetic: where loss becomes profit; weakness becomes strength, and death becomes life.
 Indeed, the “tension of paradox” is found in the “mathematics of God.”

-“To have a right to do a thing is not at all the same as to be right in doing it.”--Freedom is not contingent upon the license to do whatever we want, but the act of doing what we ought, in the light of the greater good and the objective moral standard.
+“To have a right to do a thing is not at all the same as to be right in doing it.”
+Freedom is not contingent upon the license to do whatever we want, but the act of doing what we ought, in the light of the greater good and the objective moral standard.